filipekojak88/pands-weekly-tasks/README.md

 ## Get Started

 <div style="text-align: justify">To understand better the tasks have a look at the section About These Tasks below and start by reading through each one of the Weekly Tasks in numerical order.
-Once you have a glimse of what the task is about then you can either go to a specific program to undestand the steps adopted to build up the script by reading through the comments provided or you can run the program in a Python interpreter and have fun by testing them out.</div>
+Once you have a glimpse of what the task is about then you can either go to a specific program to undestand the steps adopted to build up the script by reading through the comments provided or you can run the program in a Python interpreter and have fun by testing them out.</div>

 ## About These Tasks

-There were 8 tasks that were completed throught the Programming and Scripting course and the details of each task is described under the headings below.
+There were 8 tasks that were completed throughout the Programming and Scripting course and the details of each task is described under the headings below.

 ### Weekly Tasks 1: [helloworld.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/helloworld.py)